Suppression of the Society of Jesus: Expulsion from the Duchy of Parma

 The independent Duchy of Parma and Piacenza was the smallest Bourbon court.
 So aggressive in its anti-clericalism was the Parmesan reaction to the news of the expulsion of the Jesuits from Naples, that Pope Clement XIII addressed a public warning against it on 30 January 1768, threatening the duchy with ecclesiastical censures.
 At this, all the Bourbon courts turned against the Holy See, demanding the entire dissolution of the Jesuits.
 Parma expelled the Jesuits from its territories, confiscating their possessions.

 Dissolution in Poland and Lithuania

 The Jesuit order was disbanded in the Polish–Lithuanian Commonwealth in 1773.
 However, in the territories occupied by the Russian Empire in the First Partition of Poland the Society was not disbanded, as Russian Empress Catherine the Great dismissed the papal decree.

-In the Commonwealth, many of the Society's possessions were taken over by the Commission of National Education, the world's first Ministry of Education.
-Lithuania complied with the suppression.
+In the Commonwealth, the Society's possessions were substantial; in the Grand Duchy of Lithuania alone, by the 1770s, the Jesuits managed around 90 institutions across the Lithuanian and Masovian provinces.
+They owned approximately 250000 ha of land and vast forests, with peasants performing significant corvée labor.
+Following the suppression, this property was taken over by the Commission of National Education, the world's first Ministry of Education, and the collegiums were transformed into secular schools.